Cheongna Dalton School: Extracurricular activities

-At the end of every Wednesday and Friday, there are clubs such as Fencing Club, Horseback Riding Club, and Film Club where elementary students can attend.
+At the end of every Wednesday and Friday, there are clubs (also known as SOT) such as Fencing Club, Horseback Riding Club, and Film Club where elementary students can attend.
 In addition, the school provides sport activities such as basketball, soccer and swimming.
 The education of the school in the musical area is developed by the middle and high school orchestra.
 In addition, the school provides service learning projects.
 The school also offers the Winter school program for the elementary and the middle school students.
 After school programs(known as ASPs) include Drama Club, swimming, dancing, and horseback riding.

 Admission

 The middle and high school students who want to attend the school need to take Math and English tests.
 However, the elementary students only need a document and an interview for admission.
 As a condition of attending the school, a student is required to have at least one parent who holds a foreign passport, or the student must have been out of the country of Korea for more than 1,095 days at the time of enrollment.